-The main leader training weekend is held over a weekend towards the end of November each year.
+The main leader training weekend is held over a weekend towards the end of each year - this year it will run from 1 December to 4 December 2023.
 The training camp gives Camp Cooinda the chance to meet and see in action the skills and leadership potential of those who have never been on a Cooinda program.
 It also gives the potential leader a chance to experience something of the Cooinda program, to begin to become familiar with the principles on which the program operates, and to meet other leaders.

 This weekend camp includes training and assessment in canoeing and kayaking skills for every leader who will be involved in any part of the canoeing or kayaking program at camp.

 It is a required part of our selection process for new leaders.
 It is also an expected part of the preparation for camp for returning leaders.